chetanbg1/cbg-aws/README.md

 is a small, rugged, and secure edge computing and data transfer device.
 It features 2 CPUs, 4 GB of memory, and up to 14 TB of usable storage.

-AWS Snowball(opens in a new tab) offers two types of devices:
+AWS Snowball
 -
+    transfer terabyte or petabytes of data from on-premises

+offers two types of devices:
 Snowball Edge Storage Optimized
 -
 devices are well suited for large-scale data migrations and recurring transfer workflows, in addition to local computing with higher capacity needs.